-Princess Tomato in the Salad Kingdom never takes itself too seriously (how can you with a name like that?); the game fuses the humor of an old school Lucasarts adventure with the gameplay format of Shadowgate or Deja Vu.
+Princess Tomato in the Salad Kingdom for the Nintendo Entertainment System never takes itself seriously.
+How can it with a name like that?
+The game fuses the humor of an old school Lucasarts adventure with the gameplay of Shadowgate or Deja Vu.

 List of Working Prototype Passwords: